crstn/Geospatial-Analysis-Notebooks/africa.md

  ...
 ```

-So that's the source location for our cost distance.
+So those are the *source* locations for our cost distance.
 Now we need the actual costs – in our previous example, we took elevation.
 Since we only care about distance here, we will just assign each cell the value one, using [np.ones_like](https://numpy.org/doc/stable/reference/generated/numpy.ones_like.html):

 ```python
 fake_cost = np.ones_like(pop)